SolitudeSF/dotutils/README.md

 Tries to find an image file the supposed to be an album cover of a current mpd track.

-## isnimbleproject
+## getprojecticon

-Exits with 0 if it finds .nimble file in one of the parent dirs, up to a limit.
+Outputs corresponding icon if launched in the (child) directory of Nim/Rust/Python/Go project.
 Exits with 1 otherwise.

 ## randfile